dherault/serverless-offline/README.md

 ```
 --prefix                -p  Adds a prefix to every path, to send your requests to http://localhost:3000/prefix/[your_path] instead.
 E.g. -p dev
+--host                  -o  Host name to listen on.
+Default: localhost.
 --port                  -P  Port to listen on.
 Default: 3000.
 --stage                 -s  The stage used to populate your templates.
 Default: the first stage found in your project.
 --region                -r  The region used to populate your templates.
 Default: the first region for the first stage found.